 A member of the University community may also make the report to REACH professional staff, housing Area Coordinators, Resident Assistants, student health staff, Athletics coaches, trainers and staff members, Office of Student Affairs staff, faculty club and organization advisors, or the Dean of Students.
-Any University employee receiving report of a missing student should notify SSPD as soon as possible.
+Any University employee receiving a report of a missing student should notify SSPD as soon as possible.

 No waiting period exists before an officer or the specified individuals will take a missing person report.
-A student is considered missing when his or her whereabouts are unknown and knowledgeable persons regard the disappearance as unusual or uncharacteristic.
-All reports of missing students should be made without delay.
-Missing persons reports should be forwarded to SSPD as soon as possible but shall be reported to law
+A student is considered missing when his or her whereabouts are unknown and knowledgeable persons regard the

-8 The Chancellor's Office has discretion to extend the timelines for the appeal process for good cause or for any reasons deemed to be legitimate by the Chancellor's Office.
+16 The Chancellor's Office has discretion to extend the timelines for the appeal process for good cause or for any reasons deemed to be legitimate by the Chancellor's Office.
 This includes the time for filing an appeal, the time for a reopened investigation or hearing to be completed, and the time for the Chancellor's Office to respond to the appeal.
 The Chancellor's Office will notify the Parties and the Title IX Coordinator of any extensions of time granted pertaining to any portion of the appeal process.